Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

 \paragraph{Noise case.} To investigate the effect of noise, we repeat the Marmousi~II experiment with complex-valued Gaussian noise added to the frequency-domain data independently at each frequency.
 For a given noise level, the noise standard deviation is defined as a fixed percentage of the maximum absolute value of the data, $\sigma=\alpha~\text{max}(|d|)$, where $\alpha=0.10, 0.15~\text{and}~0.20$ correspond to 10\%, 15\%, and 20\% noise levels, respectively.
 The noise realization is generated as

 which ensures equal variance in the real and imaginary components.
 All other experimental settings---acquisition geometry, prior specification, frequency schedule, and number of particles---are kept identical to the noise-free case with $N_s=34$ sources, allowing the effect of noise to be isolated.
 Figure~\ref{fig:marm-data} compares the magnitude of the 3~Hz data in the source--receiver coordinate system for the noise-free case and for increasing noise levels.
 In the absence of noise, the magnitude plot shows a clear and coherent diagonal energy pattern, reflecting the dominant source--receiver response at this low frequency.
 As the noise level increases from 10\% to 20\%, the background becomes progressively more contaminated by random fluctuations, leading to a gradual reduction in contrast and continuity of the coherent energy trend.
-In a Bayesian framework, the noise level directly informs the likelihood function and hence the balance between data fidelity and prior regularization, effectively serving as a principled mechanism for regularization parameter selection.
+In a Bayesian framework, the noise level enters the sampler through the compound parameter $\mu\sigma^2$, which balances data fidelity against constraint enforcement and is determined at each iteration by the residual-whiteness principle rather than by manual tuning.

-Figure~\ref{fig:marm-noise-image} presents the inversion results under the three noise levels, organized in the same format as Figure~\ref{fig:marm-results}: the top row shows the conditional mean velocity estimate with its corresponding RME, the middle row shows the pointwise posterior standard deviation, and the bottom row shows the difference between the conditional mean and the true model.
+Figure~\ref{fig:marm-noise-image} presents the inversion results under the three noise levels, organized in the same format as Figure~\ref{fig:marm-results}: the top row shows the conditional mean velocity estimate with its corresponding RME, the middle row shows the pointwise posterior standard deviation, and the bottom row shows the absolute difference between the conditional mean and the true model.
 The conditional mean estimates remain geologically coherent across all noise levels, successfully recovering the major structural features of the Marmousi~II model, including the dipping reflectors and anticlinal structures.
 However, the RME increases monotonically with noise level from 10.28\% at 10\% noise to 11.04\% at 15\% and 12.20\% at 20\%, reflecting the reduced information content of the contaminated data and the increased difficulty of distinguishing signal from noise.